WinISD Overview

 Whilst you can only have one graph window open at a time, you can have multiple projects open.
 This makes it easy to compare different designs.

-Each Tab on an individual project window...
+Working through each Tab on an individual project window

 Note that the volume shown is the Working Volume, and does not include the space occupied by the driver or ports